tommy-mor/glue-statistics/DOCUMENTATION.rst

     def register_to_hub(self, hub):
         super(StatsDataViewer, self).register_to_hub(hub)

-        hub.subscribe(self, #MESSAGE TO LISTEN FOR#, handler = #METHOD TO ACTIVATE WHEN MESSAGE IS RECEIVED#)
+        hub.subscribe(self, "MESSAGE TO LISTEN FOR', handler = 'METHOD TO ACTIVATE WHEN MESSAGE IS RECEIVED')
         #EXAMPLE:
         #hub.subscribe(self, DataCollectionAddMessage, handler = self.newDataAddedMessage)

-Replace the #MESSAGE TO LISTEN FOR# and the #METHOD TO ACTIVATE WHEN MESSAGE IS RECEIVED# with Messages and methods of your own as done in the example comment below.
+Replace the 'MESSAGE TO LISTEN FOR' and the 'METHOD TO ACTIVATE WHEN MESSAGE IS RECEIVED' with Messages and methods of your own as done in the example comment below.
 In the example, the method self.newDataAddedMessage is a method that the user has created, and not a built-in function.
 This method should update your viewer depending on how the viewer works.
 Plot Layers
 =======================
 Qt Design